RosCollective/eft-motion-geometry/00_Front_Matter.md

 It is intended as an aperture—an invitation to recognize similar dynamics wherever coherent systems arise.

+The motion geometry describes a shared cognitive habitat that emerges under constraint.
+It stays personal in origin, but becomes impersonal in transmission.

 ## Preface

 This work did not emerge through gradual study or incremental refinement.
 It began with a rupture.